jelly/learningreact-book/PureReact.md

 );
 ```

-The elem object wil have a 'props.children' property which is an array of React elements.
+The elem object will have a 'props.children' property which is an array of React elements.